ceres-navigation/ceres-raytracer/README.md

 pip install pybind11
 ```

-Once `pybind11` is installed, compiling is done via clong the repository and building using cmake and make:
+Once `pybind11` is installed, compiling is done via cloning the repository and building using cmake and make:
 ```
 git clone https://github.com/ceres-navigation/ceres-raytracer.git
 cd ceres-raytracer